Nicole Rosendale, MD

 She/Her/Hers

-RESEARCH INTERESTS: In addition to her clinical duties, Dr. Rosendale is dedicated to advancing health equity in neurology through research and education, particularly in regard to LGBTQ+ health.
-Her work has defined the current state of scientific literature in neurologic LGBTQ+ health, educated around caring for transgender individuals in the acute setting, and exposed discrepancies between self-reported competence in caring for LGBTQ+ individuals and LGBTQ+ health knowledge in U.S. neurologists.
-Dr. Rosendale continues to investigate other neurodisparities in LGBTQ+ individuals, including in stroke, multiple sclerosis, and migraine, with the goal of informing culturally appropriate interventions to improve brain health in this community.
-She has also spoken nationally about the importance of LGBTQ+ health in neurology.
+RESEARCH INTERESTS: In addition to her clinical duties, Dr. Rosendale is dedicated to advancing neurological health equity through research and education, particularly in regard to LGBTQ+ health.
+Her work has defined the current state of scientific literature in neurological LGBTQ+ health, educated around caring for transgender individuals in the acute care setting, and exposed discrepancies between self-reported competence in caring for LGBTQ+ individuals and LGBTQ+ health knowledge in U.S. neurologists.
+Dr. Rosendale's current research focuses on improving brain health in LGBTQ+ people through investigation of stroke and stroke risk factors.

-SERVICE: Dr. Rosendale serves as a member of the American Academy of Neurology Inclusion, Diversity, Equity, Anti-Racism and Social Justice (IDEAS) Subcommittee and a member of the American Heart Association Bay Area Board of Directors.
+SERVICE: Dr. Rosendale is Co-Director of UCSF BALANCE (https://balance.ucsf.edu/), a program dedicated to advancing neurological health equity locally, nationally, and globally through education, clinical care, research, and community engagement.
+Dr. Rosendale serves as a member of the American Academy of Neurology Diversity, Equity, and Inclusion (DEI) Committee and a member of the American Heart Association Bay Area Board of Directors.